Mohammed-Azab/ThermoSphere_Steam_Property_Calculator/README.md

   - JavaFX for GUI components
   - Apache Commons Math (optional for advanced calculations)

-- **Data Source**: Reference steam tables from reliable textbooks or online resources.
+- **Data Source**: Reference steam tables from reliable textbooks which exist in the resources file.

 ---